VogelAnt/Fab_approx/README.md

 Both scripts use the Faber polynomial approach for the approximation of the matrix exponential \
 One relies on the Joukovsky mapping to get the recurrence relation, the other the Schwarz Christoffel mapping \

 The matrices we had to look at were usually non hermitian so the whole approach relies on using the symmetry of the spectrum well.
-In this case the non hermitian matrix contains eigenvalues  whose imaginary part is either 0 or complex conjugated \
+In this case the non hermitian matrix contains eigenvalues  whose imaginary part is either 0 or complex conjugated.
 ![spectrum_1](https://user-images.githubusercontent.com/42518184/107871339-c098e380-6ea0-11eb-86d1-73f5fe38429e.png)
-So we can exploit the  Re-Axis symmetry and use a rectangle to make a suitable domain \
+So we can exploit the  Re-Axis symmetry and use a rectangle to make a suitable domain

 ![rectangle](https://user-images.githubusercontent.com/42518184/107871330-bd9df300-6ea0-11eb-97d3-19f42b6a8fef.png)